Intel® MPI Library includes the

-, which allows you to automatically adjust Intel® MPI Library parameters, such as collective operation algorithms, to your cluster configuration or application.
+tuning utility, which allows you to automatically adjust Intel MPI Library parameters, such as collective operation algorithms, to your cluster configuration or application.
 The tuner iteratively launches a benchmarking application with different configurations to measure performance and stores the results of each launch.
 Based on these results, the tuner generates optimal values for the parameters that are being tuned.

-usage model has changed since the 2018 release.
-Tuning parameters should now be specified in configuration files rather than as command-line options.
+usage model changed in the 2018 release.
+Tuning parameters should be specified in configuration files rather than as command-line options.

 All tuner parameters should be specified in two configuration files, passed to the tuner with the